pogginicolo98/start2impact_final-project/README.md

 When an auction is created if the price and opening date are set properly, the system will automatically open the auction and make it available to all users in the "Live auctions" section on the set date.\
-Each auction remains open for a random time between 22 and 24 hours if it does not receive any bids.
+Each auction remains open for a random time between 20 and 24 hours if no one places a bid.\
-Once the time has expired, the auction will be closed permanently.\
-When an auction receives a bid, the system waits 10 minutes before closing the auction (The previous random time is canceled) and decree the winner.
+When a user places a bid, the system waits 10 minutes before closing the auction (the previous random time is canceled) and decree the winner.
-If within this time another user makes a new bid then the system restart waiting 10 minutes from that moment.\
+If within this time another user places a new bid then the system restart waiting 10 minutes from that moment.\
-When an auction is closed, a report summarizing all the information relating to the auction and the possible winning is generated.
+When an auction is closed, a report summarizing all the information about it is generated.\
-Finally, the hash (SHA256) of the report is calculated and the result is written to the Ethereum blockchain.
+Lastly the hash (SHA256) of the report is calculated and the result is written on chain.
-Through the report provided by the web-app and the hash registered on the blockchain, it is possible to check and verify the genuineness of the winning and the reported data.
+Thanks to the downloadable report and the transaction id, it is possible to check the genuineness of the winning and the reported data.

 **Live demo: [ChainBid](http://13.37.247.221/)**